Date of Last Update

 mean property owned or controlled by Grand Valley State University

-(GVSU) on the Allendale Campus and Grand Rapids
+(GVSU or University) on the Allendale Campus and Grand Rapids

-Campuses (Robert C. Pew Grand Rapids Campus and Health Campus), and includes the
+Campuses (Robert C. Pew Grand Rapids Campus and the Health Campus),

 - Department of Public Safety: Department of Public Safety shall